magiccodingman/MagicOnnxRuntimeGenAi/README.md

 **MagicOnnxRuntimeGenAI** is an extension of the `Microsoft.ML.OnnxRuntimeGenAI` library that removes the limitations associated with hardware utilization and platform compatibility.
 It allows you to run multiple AI models on different hardware environments (CPU, CUDA, DirectML) simultaneously in a single instance, solving the original library’s constraint of choosing only one type of hardware at a time.
 The goal is to maintain code similarity with the original library, while enhancing flexibility and scalability.

 ## Setup
 I will be making a setup guide in the near future.
-I've had a great deal of headache getting NuGet to work.
-Even when configured to add the necessary DLL's in the output directory.
-For the life of me, I cannot get the code to work exactly correct.
-Thing begin to fail when they should not.
-I have bugs that I cannot replicate at all within the native solution.
-For example.
-If I load a model with CPU first then DirectML utilizing the NuGet package.
-This will cause a massive error.
-But if you run DirectML first then CPU and then dispose and then do CPU then DirectML, the issue no longer persists.
-Yet I cannot replicate this issue at all in any unit test within the native solution environment.
-Not even mentioning the build package issues I'm having.

-I'll be working this out, but I'll likely be making zipped versions of the projects you'd need to import or update manually as necessary.
-I'll work on getting a NuGet package working in time.
-I try to do this as a hobby and for fun.
-But good lord this process annoyed me more than any other.
-If you have ideas as to how to fix the issue or care to help.
-Please get in contact with me, I'm more than happy to recieve support.
+NuGet package has these odd issues.
+For example if I do DML first then CPU, everything works.
+If I do CPU then DML it doesn't work.
+But I cannot replicate this issue outside the origin solution.
+It's extremely odd.

 ## Features